bytestoskills/software-engineer-toolbox/career/tech-leadership.md

 When you start leading, you realize that most technical debates aren’t about *what’s right*, they’re about *what’s right for now*.

 The best decision in one context can be the worst in another.
 That’s why great leaders obsess over context.
-They don’t just tell people *what* to do; they explain *why*.
+They don’t just tell people *what* to do, they explain *why*.
 They make trade-offs visible, and they make reasoning explicit.

 Without context, people default to personal preference.
 They argue over patterns, languages, frameworks, or practices without realizing they’re optimizing for different goals.
 Context aligns people on the problem before they start fighting over the solution.